Ian-Blanshard/MP3-Climbing-Log/README.md

 ![Screenshot of game on different devices](/climbing_log/static/images/climbing_log.jpg)

 Climbing log is an activity tracker site for climbing.
+It allows users to track their climbs through sessions and view past session information and stats through interactive charts/graphs.

 Live version of site hosted on Heroku [here](https://climbing-log-c3c4ad26055c.herokuapp.com/)

-***
+You can view an account which already has some logged activities by Logging in with:

+ Username: ian

+ Password: password

 ***

 ## Contents